 This week on our Friends on Friday guest blog post, my colleague Warwick Merry shares a customer service story about how the customer should be taken care of and of equal importance, how well the customer treats employees. – Shep Hyken

 They said to me, “If only all of our customers were like you.”
-I asked how “other” customers acted and I was amazed at their response.
+I said how “other” customers act and their response was amazing.

 While flying I have also witnessed some pretty atrocious behavior from my fellow passengers toward flight attendants.
-By no means is this poor behaviour confined to the airline industry.
-Most of us have stories of very poor behaviours from people who are looking for customer service.
+By no means is this poor behavior confined to the airline industry.
+Most of us have stories of very poor behaviors from people who are looking for customer service.

 Do you deserve good customer service?

 Personally, I do not believe the customer is always right, but they are always the customer.
 But do customers really think they are helping the situation by being rude and obnoxious?
 In many situations the person giving service is paid a fairly low amount, is fairly young (so they may not have the experience or the resilience to deal with highly emotional situations) and deals with issues all day long.

 If you can do these things, you will be far more deserving of good customer service – and are much more likely to receive it.
 It is not rocket science.
 In many cases, it is simple courtesy and expressing your humanity.
 But it is forgotten far too often.

 So do YOU deserve good customer service?

 With a warm, witty and wonderfully entertaining style, Warwick Merry brings creative energy to events.
 Every presentation is an opportunity to share his enthusiasm for Getting More Success in our professional and personal lives.
 A strong corporate background blended with his wide ranging talents in a broad spectrum of genres, enables Warwick to bring real value to his audience.